Kirk Talley (American football)

-Kirk Talley (born November 14, 1959) is an American football coach.
+Kirk Talley (born November 14, 1959) is an American college football coach.
 He is the former head football coach at Warner University in Lake Wales, Florida.
-Talley served as the head football coach at the University of Northwestern – St. Paul in Roseville, Minnesota from 2001 to 2016.
+Talley served as the head football coach at the University of Northwestern – St. Paul in Roseville, Minnesota from 2001 to 2016 where he left as the winningest coach in school history.
 He has the distinction of being the head coach at four different Upper Midwest Athletic Conference (UMAC) institutions: Mount Senario College, Greenville University, Crown College in St. Bonifacius, Minnesota, and at the University of Northwestern – St. Paul.

-Talley played college football at Pacific Lutheran University under College Hall of Fame member and head coach Frosty Westering and obtained his master's degree from Miami University.
-He is married to Terri (Frawley) and has two daughters, Brittni and Kristine, and four grandchildren.
+Talley played high school football and ran track at J.F.
+Kennedy in Bloomington, MN.
+He played college football at Golden Valley Lutheran College for two years, under Dave Skrien and transferred to Pacific Lutheran University to play under College Hall of Fame member and head coach Frosty Westering and then obtained his master's degree from Miami University OH as a graduate assistant under Tim Rose.
+He studied under Dr. Colleen Hacker, mental performance coach and professor at PLU as well as Dr. Robin Vealey, professor, at Miami.